rillian/2019-gsoc/README.md

 documents.
 That makes some sense given the history of the scholarship they're supporting.
 We have short documents where photo, copy, transliteration, normalization and translation are usually thought of line-by-line together.
+Ideally all of these could be shown/hidden independently, and transition between parallel and interlinear presentations depending on screen size.

 I would like to see my proof-of-concept *CDLI Reader* component developed into a proper modular set of files which could be easily added to any Scaife instance to support cuneiform documents.

-Ideally all of the above views of the text could be shown/hidden independently, and transition between parallel and interlinear presentations depending on screen size.

 ### Develop full-text search